 Fall fishing for trout most always produces excellent results due to the abundance of trout.
-Follow this short fall fishing guide to gain valuable tips for fall trout fishing.
+Follow this shortfall fishing guide to gain valuable tips for fall trout fishing.

-Tips for Fall Trout Fishing – Tips, Where to Fish, Gear and Equipment
+Tips for Fall Trout Fishing – Tips, Where to Fish, Gear, and Equipment

-- Glow in the dark lures can be rewarding in fall trout fishing when fishing at night or in less than clear water.
+- Glow-in-the-dark lures can be rewarding in fall trout fishing when fishing at night or in less than clear water.

 - Mepps Aglia Spinners are a favorite lure for anglers.
 You could have great luck when fall fishing for trout if you use these spinners.
 One downside of using these spinners for fall trout fishing is that they tend to get caught on weeds and rocks.

-- While artificial flies and bait can be rewarding when your are fall fishing for trout, natural bait might bring you better luck with your fall trout fishing.
+- While artificial flies and bait can be rewarding when you are fall fishing for trout, natural bait might bring you better luck with your fall trout fishing.
 You can try both types and see which one works best for your fall fishing.

 - Invest in waders.
 There are two types of waders you can use for your fall trout fishing.
 It’s a matter of personal preference as they both serve the same purpose of keeping you dry.
 You can wear hip waders or chest waders.
-The chest waders are more secure as they are adjustable by use of suspenders.
+The chest waders are more secure as they are adjustable by the use of suspenders.

 - The fishing vest goes hand in hand with fall trout fishing.
 The vest is a traditional piece of gear that also serves as a tackle box when you are fall fishing.
 They’re functional as well as fashionable!